 Freiburg is located in the Upper Rhine Valley at the foot of the Black Forest in southwestern Germany, and its residents enjoy the sunniest and warmest climate in the entire country.
 They are proud that their commitment to environmental protection has led to Freiburg being declared an "Öko-Hauptstadt."
 The city is internationally regarded as a center of "green" politics.
-Auto traffic is banned in the historic inner city section, which is entirely given over to pedestrians, bicycles, and streetcars.
+Auto traffic is banned in the historic inner city section, which is entirely given over to pedestrians and streetcars.
+Bicycles are allowed in some parts of the inner city.